×

 For instance, while smoothies, juices, and sodas might be hydrating, they can also be rich in calories and sugar.

-Water can also be found in coffee and tea.
-They contain caffeine, which can cause you to urinate more frequently.
-If it makes you tense or anxious, reduce it.
+Water is also found in coffee and tea.
+These beverages contain caffeine, which can cause you to urinate more frequently.
+If they make you tense or anxious, reduce them.

 Even alcoholic beverages contain water.
-However, like coffee, they make you lose more water through urination.
-Dehydration may result as result.
+However, like coffee, they make you lose more water through urination, which can lead to dehydration.

-Sports drinks include a lot of water.
-They also contain electrolytes and carbs, which can aid in water absorption and maintain your energy levels.
-In addition, they aid in replenishing salt that is lost through sweating during vigorous exercise.
+Sports drinks contain a lot of water.
+They also contain electrolytes and carbohydrates, which can aid in water absorption and maintain energy levels.
+In addition, they help replenish salt lost through sweating during vigorous exercise.
 Be cautious, as many contain added calories, sugar, and salt.
-Look at the nutrition facts.
+Every mother should know nutrition facts when breastfeeding an infant.
 Pay close attention to the serving amount, and don’t drink too much.

 Lastly, don’t forget to eat!
 Cucumbers, iceberg lettuce, celery, and watermelon are a few examples of fruits and vegetables that are mostly water.
 Additionally, they offer a wide range of different vitamins and minerals.